 An alternative method for controlling the eventual position of particles is to apply a uniform external force, causing all particles to move in a given direction until they hit an obstacle or another blocked particle.
-As two of us (Becker and Fekete, [1]) have shown in the past, combining this approach with custom-made obstacles (instead of custom-made particles) allows complex rearrangements of particles, even in grid-like environments with axis-parallel motion.
+As two of us (Becker and Fekete) have shown in the past, combining this approach with custom-made obstacles (instead of custom-made particles) allows complex rearrangements of particles, even in grid-like environments with axis-parallel motion.
 The appeal of this approach is that it shifts the design complexity from the building material (the tiles) to the machinery (the environment).
-As recent practical work by Manzoor et al. [15] shows, it is possible to apply this to simple "sticky" particles that can be forced to bond, see Fig. 1: the overall assembly is achieved by adding particles one at a time, attaching them to the existing sub-assembly.
-Moreover, pipelining this process may result in efficient rates of production, see Fig. 2 [15].
+As recent practical work by Manzoor et al. [14] shows, it is possible to apply this to simple "sticky" particles that can be forced to bond, see Fig. 1: the overall assembly is achieved by adding particles one at a time, attaching them to the existing sub-assembly.